BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 Contact the author at <a href="mailto:joel@joelparkerhenderson.com">joel@joelparkerhenderson.com</a>.

-If you have Alzheimer's or Parkinson's, or are a caretaker, can you try this app?
+If you are experiencing disabilities, or are a caretaker, can you try this app?

-If you are a donor or fundraiser, can you help us raise money for this project?
+If you are a patron or fundraiser, can you help us with a donation or a grant for this project?

-If you are an Apple iOS Swift developer, can you volunteer your expertise?
+If you are an iOS developer or Android developer, can you volunteer your expertise?

 ## Goals